 (b) Measurement gap with MGL = N(ms) with MG timing advance of 0.5ms for NR standalone operation configured with only single carrier

-Figure 9.1C.2-1: Measurement GAP and total interruption time for NR standalone operation confgigured with only single carrier
+Figure 9.1C.2-1: Measurement GAP and total interruption time for NR standalone operation configured with only single carrier

 In determining the measurement gap starting point, UE shall use the DL timing of the latest NR subframe occurring immediately before the configured measurement gap.
 The corresponding total number of DL interrupted slots on PCell is listed in Table 9.1C.2-2 for NR standalone configured with only single carrier.